 I recall as a child enjoying a series of historical novels called, We Were There.
-Each book carried the reader to a particular event such as the Boston Tea Party or the Battle of Lexington and Concord, which strangely are the two I particularly remember, along with thirty four other momentous happenings.
+Each book carried the reader to a particular event such as the Boston Tea Party or the Battle of Lexington and Concord, which strangely are the two I particularly remember, along with thirty-four other momentous happenings.

 How long ago and far away I felt I was transported, to ‘be there’ in what we consider to be pivotal moments that changed the course of history, and in effect the course of our own lives.
-But, while that was imaginary, my own real life experience has provided me reflection back to places in time which have impacted our current lives where actually ‘I was there’.
+But, while that was imaginary, my own real-life experience has provided me reflection back to places in time which have impacted our current lives where actually ‘I was there’.

 What has led me to think about this, is that I was recently asked to provide my readers with some information about probiotics.
 Bear with me as I make the connection.

 Evidence of the benefits of probiotics for an expanding list of health conditions is increasingly presenting itself.
 In fact, these purported nice little bacteria are becoming as well discussed as amoxycillin–as in, “yes, Johnny is on another round of amoxycillin”–the commonly prescribed antibiotic that many have been raised on.
-Unfortunately, not quickly enough or significantly enough to stave off antibiotic resistance— declared by the World Health Organization and national health organizations as one of the biggest threats to global health, food security, and development of our time.
+Unfortunately, not quickly enough or significant enough to stave off antibiotic resistance— declared by the World Health Organization and national health organizations as one of the biggest threats to global health, food security, and development of our time.
 Wow.

 Antibiotic resistance is due to the overuse and misuse of antibiotics in both humans and animals–which has enabled the bacteria that cause infection to change themselves so that they are not killed off by the drugs targeted to obliterate them.
 This makes many types of infections harder, and in some cases impossible, to treat.
-While the impact of this may seem a bit difficult to fathom, according to the Centers for Disease Control, in 2013, over 2 million people in the US were infected by these resistant bacteria, resulting in at least 23,ooo deaths.
+While the impact of this may seem a bit difficult to fathom, according to the Centers for Disease Control, in 2013, over 2 million people in the US were infected by these resistant bacteria, resulting in at least 23,000 deaths.

 Also, there are other consequences of antibiotic use related to its effect upon our internal gut environment and the vast community of microorganisms that dwell within.
 The mechanism of these effects is becoming increasingly understood as science explores the new and fragile frontier of this human microbiome; and studies how insults to this precise and balanced environment mediate many immunological, metabolic–as well as emotional/behavioral–changes.